jmkl009/PalworldCharacterTransfer/README.md

 For other player's save, just know that their ID does not change across worlds, and therefore their character file's name is the same for your co-op world and for the server's world.

 **Note: The player from the old world must be at least LV 2, and each player who wants to transfer their saves to a new world must first create a character in the new world, so that a target player save is present for transferring!**

+## How to keep Guild ID after transfer

+By default the script sets the guild of the transferred character to the guild of the original character in the new world.

+To keep the old guild ID from the old world, check the "Keep Old Guild ID After Transfer" box at the bottom-left corner.

 ## Credits